frogm0uth/keyboard-notes/qmk-layer-tap-toggle/README.md

    endif
    ```

 5. Add layer keys to your `custom_keycode` enum.
-In this example, CU_BASE will switch back to the base layer, CU_LLOCK is the layer lock key, and CU_NUMPAD and CU_MOUSE switch to the NUMPAD and MOUSE layers:
+In this example, CU_BASE will switch back to the base layer, CU_LLOCK is the layer lock key (if you want one), and CU_NUMPAD and CU_MOUSE switch to the NUMPAD and MOUSE layers:

    ```c
    enum custom_keycodes {